What is an oral melanoma?

 What causes this type of cancer?

 The reason why a particular pet may develop this, or any tumor or cancer, is not straightforward.
 Very few tumors and cancers have a single known cause.
 Most seem to be caused by a complex mix of risk factors, some environmental and some genetic or hereditary.
-Several breeds seem to be more predisposed to these types of tumors including Chow Chows, Cocker Spaniels, Golden Retrievers, Gordon Setters, and Miniature Poodles.
+Several breeds seem to be more predisposed to these types of tumors including Chow Chows, Cocker Spaniels, Dachshunds, Golden Retrievers, Gordon Setters, and Miniature Poodles.

 What are the clinical signs of melanoma?